walkerlj0/Selenium_Course_Example_Code/tips/csharp/content/chapters/06-checkboxes.md

 ## Expected Behavior

-When you save and run the test file (e.g., `nunit3-console.exe .\Checkboxes.sln` from the command-line) here is what will happen:
+When you save and run the test file (e.g., `dotnet test` from the command-line) here is what will happen:

 + Open the browser
 + Visit the page